Sankett20/SQL-Data-Cleaning-Transforming-and-finding-insights-Using-SQL-Poject-3.1/README.md

 - Standardizing Data.
 - Correcting data types such as Date, Int.
 - Filling and Replacing alternative values for empty and incorrect value containing cells.
-- Applying Primary key for uniqeness.
+- Applying Primary key for uniqueness.

 Finding some insights:
 - Total Quantity by Region